volumio/volumio-plugins/plugins/miscellanea/brutefir/readme.md

 	with gain for each band
 	with phase setting for each band

-Path for filters (left and right) will be set trough webUI and stored in a file.
+Path for filters (left and right) will be set through webUI and stored in a file.
 They will be used each time brutefir start

-Setting of equalizer will be set trough webUI and store in a file They will be used each time brutefir start and change in setting in webUI will send a command to brutefir to apply the change in "live".
+Setting of equalizer will be set through webUI and store in a file They will be used each time brutefir start and change in setting in webUI will send a command to brutefir to apply the change in "live".
 This command will be sent with a telnet command.
 For example, changing the setting of 5db the 250Hz will send a "lmc eq 0 mag 250/5" command.